Gridlock501/Gridlock501/README.md

 Python / C# Programmer

+Learning Java

-Currently creating a discord bot interacting with the bungie API
+Currently creating a discord bot using the Bungie API